QTAC Information Sheet

 Deferment is not permitted for TAFE Queensland programs offered through QTAC.
 In exceptional circumstances such as injury or ill health, an application for leave of absence may be made to the Institute Director.
 Only in exceptional circumstances will a leave of absence be granted after the commencement of classes.

 The University of Queensland – (07) 3365 2203

 Deferment is available for up to two years to students who are offered a Commonwealth supported place at the beginning of the year.
 To request deferment, applicants must respond to their QTAC offer using the deferment option by the offer response date.
 Deferment is automatically approved and The University of Queensland (UQ) sends written notification in October advising deferred students of the enrolment process.
-Deferments are not available for students who are offered a place for second semester.
+Deferment is not available for Bachelor of Music/Bachelor of Education (Secondary).
+Deferments are also not available for students who are offered a place for second semester.
 Requests to postpone commencement until semester 2 should be referred to the relevant faculty office.
 If the program is discontinued by UQ during the deferment period, applicants are unable to commence studies in their deferred program and are advised of other study options at UQ but may be required to apply through QTAC.
 An approved deferment is rescinded if an applicant undertakes any tertiary studies at a bachelor level or higher during the period of deferment or fails to complete their enrolment by the date specified by UQ.